Skip to main content

 Sharing Tools

 GPTScript is designed to easily export and import tools.
 Doing this is currently based entirely around the use of GitHub repositories.
-You can export a tool by creating a GitHub repository and ensureing you have the tool.gpt file in the root of the repository.
+You can export a tool by creating a GitHub repository and ensuring you have the tool.gpt file in the root of the repository.
 You can then import the tool into a GPTScript by specifying the URL of the repository in the tools section of the script.
 For example, we can leverage the image-generation tool by adding the following line to a GPTScript:

 tools: github.com/gptscript-ai/dalle-image-generation